Break from Alcohol?

 8. You are here reading this

 Last but not least, is sign number 8.
 And that is, you’re here reading this and I hope that the post is helping you.

 We don’t accidentally stumble upon these sites, we seek them out, we want to find out if we’re the only ones feeling this way, or we want to assure ourselves we’re not that bad, or perhaps we’re looking for someone to give us a kick up the ass, to be told that actually, we are that bad, but it’s okay, here’s what you can do about it.

 If you are questioning your drinking or if your drinking is making you miserable then why not take a break from alcohol and give going sober a shot?
 If you want to, but find you can’t then I offer one to one support which might be just what you need.

 Do any of these signs ring any bells with you?
 Which ones can you relate to or maybe something else is happening in your life to make you want to give up drinking?
 Let me know in the comments below, I’d love to hear from you.

-Escape your struggles and take a permanent break from alcohol with the Sober Bliss Program.
+Escape your struggles and take a permanent break from alcohol with one to one or group coaching.